usmankadai/LegoShop/README.md

 * Due to the lack of time, some features i desired to achieve were not implemented.
 If there was time i would have implemented search for inventories using array.filter to create a new array of inventories that matches the input.value of being entered.

+* couldn't figure out how to implement administrator authentication.
+At the moment any person who could login has administrator rights.

+* If there was time similar to how i updload brick i would have allow the admin to delete bricks.
+Refrence to how it was done in wp_api.

 * Wishlist: A new database file using HTTP request of POST.
-I already implemented that only if a user is logged in they can see the wish list tab.
 If i had created a database file for wish list, it will get a handler on the wish list button then, forEach lego being added to wish list it POST to the database.
 And also will display the OBJECT.value of that database file.

-* Design Kit:

-* Continue as guest:
+* Orders:

 ### Reference List